collinaryart/Project-Management/README.md

-# Project-Management for GameDev
+# GameDev Project Management
-These documents include Agile artifacts, a project charter, astakeholder register and a Work Breakdown Structure.
-They detail the DLC development for one of the client's (PixelForge Games') existing titles.
+These documents detail the DLC development for one of the client's (PixelForge Games') existing titles.

 The KPIs are to boost player retention over 18 months.
 Specifically, Week 1 (W1) retention is to increase by 30%,